On piecewise hyperdefinable groups: Piecewise hyperdefinable groups

 \subsection{Local compactness and generic pieces}

-A \emph{piecewise $A${\hyp}hyperdefinable group} is a group whose universe is piecewise $A${\hyp}hyperdefinable and whose operations are piecewise bounded $\bigwedge_A${\hyp}definable. \begin{ejem} Let $G$ be a definable group and $X\subseteq G$ a symmetric definable subset.
+A \emph{piecewise $A${\hyp}hyperdefinable group} is a group whose universe is piecewise $A${\hyp}hyperdefinable and whose operations are piecewise bounded $\bigwedge_A${\hyp}definable. \begin{ex} Let $G$ be a definable group and $X\subseteq G$ a symmetric definable subset.
 Then, the subgroup $H\leq G$ generated by $X$ is a countably piecewise definable group.
 If $K\trianglelefteq H$ is a piecewise $\bigwedge${\hyp}definable normal subgroup, the quotient $\rfrac{H}{K}=\underrightarrow{\lim} \rfrac{X^n}{K}$ is a countably piecewise hyperdefinable group too.
 If $K\subseteq X^n$ for some $n$, then $\rfrac{H}{K}$ is also locally hyperdefinable.
-This corresponds to the case studied in \cite{hrushovski2011stable}. \end{ejem} \begin{obs} Piecewise $\bigwedge${\hyp}definable subgroups of piecewise hyperdefinable groups are piecewise hyperdefinable groups.
-The quotient of a piecewise hyperdefinable group by a normal piecewise $\bigwedge${\hyp}definable subgroup is a piecewise hyperdefinable group. \end{obs} Note that the group operations are continuous between the logic topologies by Proposition \ref{p:functions logic topology}(1).
+This corresponds to the case studied in \cite{hrushovski2011stable}. \end{ex} \begin{rmk} Piecewise $\bigwedge${\hyp}definable subgroups of piecewise hyperdefinable groups are piecewise hyperdefinable groups.
+The quotient of a piecewise hyperdefinable group by a normal piecewise $\bigwedge${\hyp}definable subgroup is a piecewise hyperdefinable group. \end{rmk} Note that the group operations are continuous between the logic topologies by \cref{p:functions logic topology}(\ref{itm:functions logic topology:continuous}).
 However, the product topology and the logic topology may differ, so piecewise hyperdefinable groups with the logic topologies do not need to be topological groups. \begin{prop} Let $G$ be a piecewise hyperdefinable group with a global logic topology.
-Then, every translation is a homeomorphism in its global logic topology. \begin{dem} Trivial by Proposition \ref{p:functions logic topology}(1) and Proposition \ref{p:uniqueness of hausdorff logic topologies}. \QED \end{dem} \end{prop} \begin{obs} Groups with a $\mathrm{T}_1$ topology such that every translation is continuous are called \emph{semitopological groups} --- see \cite{husain2018introduction} for an introduction to semitopological groups. \end{obs} \begin{teo} Let $G$ be a countably piecewise hyperdefinable group with a global logic topology.
-Then, $G$ is a topological group with the global logic topology. \begin{dem} Clear by Proposition \ref{p:functions logic topology}(1) and Proposition \ref{p:product of countably piecewise hyperdefinable sets}. \QED \end{dem} \end{teo} \begin{ejem} We show now an example of a piecewise hyperdefinable group with a global logic topology that is not a topological group.
+Then, every translation is a homeomorphism in its global logic topology. \begin{proof} Trivial by \cref{p:functions logic topology}(\ref{itm:functions logic topology:continuous}) and \cref{p:uniqueness of hausdorff logic topologies}. \end{proof} \end{prop} \begin{rmk} Groups with a $\mathrm{T}_1$ topology such that every translation is continuous are called \emph{semitopological groups} --- see \cite{husain2018introduction} for an introduction to semitopological groups. \end{rmk} \begin{theo} Let $G$ be a countably piecewise hyperdefinable group with a global logic topology.
+Then, $G$ is a topological group with the global logic topology. \begin{proof} Clear by \cref{p:functions logic topology}(\ref{itm:functions logic topology:continuous}) and \cref{p:product of countably piecewise hyperdefinable sets}. \end{proof} \end{theo} \begin{ex} We show now an example of a piecewise hyperdefinable group with a global logic topology that is not a topological group.
 We simply adapt the fundamental example given in \cite[Example 1.2]{tatsuuma1998group} to the case of piecewise hyperdefinable groups.